openavr/sshca-yk/README.md

 To generate the User and Host SSH CA keys and load them into a Yubikey:

-    Usage: ./ca-create.sh <org> <common-name>
+    Usage: ./ca-create.sh <org-domain> <org-common-name>

-For example, for the `example.com` domain, with a common name of `TestExample` (this will prompt you to enter the passphrase for the keys):
+For example, for the `example.com` domain, with a common name of `Example Inc` (this will prompt you to enter the passphrase for the keys):

-    $ ./ca-create.sh example.com TestExample
+    $ ./ca-create.sh example.com 'Example Inc'

 The generated private keys are now on-disk and in the Yubikey.
 The on-disk copies must be protected and not shared.